hiveeyes/terkin-datalogger/README.rst

 About
 =====
-These links will guide you to the source code of the »Hiveeyes MicroPython Datalogger« and its documentation.
+These links will guide you to the source code of the »Terkin Datalogger« and its documentation.

-- `Hiveeyes MicroPython Datalogger on GitHub <https://github.com/hiveeyes/hiveeyes-micropython-firmware>`_
+- `Terkin Datalogger on GitHub <https://github.com/hiveeyes/terkin-datalogger>`_

 Contributing
 ============